Tag: Jim Cunningham

 The below Parliamentary question was asked by Jim Cunningham on 2016-07-11.

-To ask the Secretary of State for International Development, whether her Department has provided administrative support to WaterAid in each of the last five years; and if she will make a statement.
+To ask the Secretary of State for International Development, what estimate she has made of the yearly contributions by her Department to WaterAid in each of the next five years; and if she will make a statement.

 Mr Nick Hurd